 Kendama is a traditional Japanese toy, referred as the Japanese version of a cup-and-ball game.
-The kendama is made up of the “Ken” (handle), three cups and the “Tama” (ball), which is connected by a string.
+The kendama is made up of the ken (handle), three concave cups, the kensaki (spike), and the tama (ball) connected by the ito (string).
 Made of wood, the ends of the base and the crosspiece of the hammer are cupped so that they can catch the ball, and the ball has a hole in it that can fit on a spike on the end of the hammer.
 Seasoned players demonstrate a variety of fun tricks where they spin, juggle, flip, and spike with their kendama.